faisalazam/Problems/SYSTEM_DESIGN.md

 Read-through caches are also good for **read-heavy workloads**.
 The main differences between read-through and cache-aside is that in a cache-aside strategy the application is responsible for fetching the data and populating the cache, while in a read-through setup, the logic is done by a library or some separate cache provider.
-A read-through setup is similar to a cache-aside in regards to potential **data inconsistency between cache and database**.
+A read-through setup is similar to a cache-aside in regard to potential **data inconsistency between cache and database**.

 A read-through caching strategy also has the disadvantage of needing to go to the database to get the data anytime a new read request comes through.
 This data has never been cached before so the data needs to be loaded.
 It is common for